shannonjen/rails_crud_tutorial/README.md

 	```

-6. The index action will try and render the index view.
-Left empty, the index action of the AlbumsController will try and locate and render an index template inside of a folder called albums within the views folder.
+6. Left empty, the index action of the AlbumsController will try and locate and render an index template inside of a folder called albums within the views folder.
 In other words, we need to add an index.html.erb file to app/views/albums.

 	```html
 	<!--app/views/albums/index.html.erb-->
 	<h1>Your Album Collection</h1>
 	```

 7. We would like our index page to list out all of the albums in a users' collection.
 We need a database with an albums table and an Album model to interact with the database.
-The model generator will generate the model (Album class) as well as a migration that will create the table (albums) and fields (title and artist) for the model.
+The model generator will generate the model (Album class) as well as a migration that will create the table (albums) with fields (title and artist) for the model.

 	```bash
 	$ rails g model Album title:string artist:string
 	```

-8. Now we need to run the migration to create the table.
+8. Now we need to run the migration with a rake task to create the table.

 	```bash
 	$ rake db:migrate
 	```
-	This will generate a schema file inside of the db folder of the application.
+	This will also generate a schema file inside of the db folder of the application.
 The schema represents the current state of the database.

 9. Now that we have a model and homepage, let's add a resource route for albums.
 The resource route defines the routes to the seven restful actions in the AlbumsController: